NobleChad/TestProject/README.md

 User - can view the Products/API/Swagger pages, but cannot change anything in Products (Even if the User clicks on the link to create a table, he will see Access Denied).
 Admin - can do everything User can, but he can also edit the Products table.

-This website also has English and Ukrainian translations(I tried to translate everything but I surely missed something(should have used deepL API)).
+This website also has English and Ukrainian translations(I tried to translate everything but I surely missed something).

 # MiddleWare
 This middleware redirects to NotFound.cshtml if the website encounters 404 exception.